Dispersive Determination of Nucleon Gravitational Form Factors: Results and discussion

-However, the integrals on the left-hand side converge slowly.
-To address this, following Refs.~\cite{Belushkin:2006qa, Hoferichter:2016duk, Alarcon:2018irp, Lin:2021umz}, we introduce additional effective zero-width poles with masses $m_{S,D}$ into the spectral functions, represented as $\pi c_{S,D} m_{S,D}^2 \delta\left(t-m_{S,D}^2\right)$, to simulate contributions from highly excited meson resonances.
-The $S$- and $D$-wave couplings $c_{S,D}$ are fixed to ensure the sum rules~\eqref{eq.sumrule} align with their expected values.
+The sum rules in Eq.~\eqref{eq.sumrule} serve as a strong constraint so that any violation implies breaking of the Poincar\'e symmetry.
+In fact, if the spectral functions are rigorously known, these sum rules will be satisfied.
+However, the integrals on the left-hand side of Eq.~\eqref{eq.sumrule} do not always converge sufficiently fast to fully satisfy the sum rules, as also found before in the dispersive analysis of the nucleon electromagnetic form factors.
+To address this, following Refs.~\cite{Belushkin:2006qa, Hoferichter:2016duk, Alarcon:2018irp, Lin:2021umz}, we introduce additional effective zero-width poles with masses $m_{S,D}$ into the spectral functions~\eqref{eq.ImA_nucleon_v1},~\eqref{eq.ImJ_nucleon_v1} ($D$-wave) and~\eqref{eq.ImThetaN_v1} ($S$-wave), represented as $\pi c_{S,D} m_{S,D}^2 \delta\left(t-m_{S,D}^2\right)$, to simulate contributions from highly excited meson resonances.
+One effective pole is introduced for each partial wave, and the $S$- and $D$-wave couplings $c_{S,D}$ are fixed to ensure the sum rules~\eqref{eq.sumrule} align with their expected values.
+The poles correspond to the highly excited meson resonances above $\sim1.4$~GeV (up to about this energy the phases are precisely known) contributing to the spectral function.
+Their contributions are minor in the low $|t|$ region for the GFFs, and we vary the pole locations to estimate the high energy uncertainty.

-The uncertainties in our analysis mainly come from three aspects: the meson GFFs, the $\pi\pi/K\bar K \to N\bar N$ partial waves and the effective pole masses $m_{S, D}$.
-The first source of uncertainty has been addressed above through the dispersive analysis of the pion GFFs; the second is reviewed in Ref.~\cite{Hoferichter:2015hva}; the final source is estimated by choosing $m_{S, D}$ within a range that covers relevant highly meson excited states.
-For the $D$-wave, we take $m_D= 1.8(3)~$GeV, covering $f_2(1565), f_2(1950)$ and $f_2(2010)$.
-For the $S$-wave, $m_S= 1.6(1)~$GeV is adopted to cover both $f_0(1500)$ and $f_0(1710)$.